For many ICU survivors and their families, life is never the same

 At Mercy’s PICS clinic, Bovier was visited by a parade of caregivers.
 The former phone company cable splicer is tethered to an oxygen tank and dependent on a variety of medications.
 Still, her lung function is declining.
 Once a heavy smoker, she still puffs on one or two cigarettes a day.
 Somehow, she is doing better than the medical tests indicate she should.

 A pharmacist went over her medications.
 A respiratory therapist checked her pulmonary results.
-An occupational therapist made sure she can still take care of herself, that she can drive, cook and tend to her home.
+An occupational therapist made sure she could still take care of herself, that she could drive, cook and tend to her home.
 A physical therapist tested her stamina.

 But it is her brain fog and inability to move forward that plague her most.
 “You’ve lost control of your life,” she said.
 “Not that you ever had it.
 But we all think we do have it.
 And this reminds you every day that you don’t have it.”